microsoft/teams-ai/js/samples/02.messageExtensions.a.searchCommand/README.md

 Messaging Extensions are a special kind of Microsoft Teams application that is supported by the Bot Framework v4.
 SDK

-There are two basic types of Messaging Extension in Teams: Search-based and Action-based.
+There are two basic types of Message Extensions in Teams: Search-based and Action-based.
 This sample illustrates how to build a Search-based Messaging Extension with ease using the Teams AI libraries.

 ## To try this sample in Teams